yannickdils/Workshop-GettingStartedWithIaC/module 7/readme.md

 az ad sp create-for-rbac --name myApp --role contributor --scopes /subscriptions/{subscription-id}/resourceGroups/"hogent-(initials)-rg" --sdk-auth
 ```

-> [!IMPORTANT]
-> The scope in the previous example is limited to the resource group.
+> 💡 The scope in the previous example is limited to the resource group.
 We recommend that you grant minimum required access.

 The output is a JSON object with the role assignment credentials that provide access to your App Service app similar to below.
 Copy this JSON object for later.
 You'll only need the sections with the `clientId`, `clientSecret`, `subscriptionId`, and `tenantId` values.